hydrodynamics via matrix flows for the love of a movie

 “This movie will change my life,” I thought.

 With lasting euphoria I wandered home, against the backdrop of Lund’s white university building accentuated in the twilight.
-The building appears rigorous and self-assured in daylight, as a token of knowledge.
-But at night it bewilders.
-The year was 1999, and I was a university freshman.
-I had just watched The Matrix, and it did, in a way, change my life.
+The building appears rigorous and self-assured in daylight, as a token of knowledge, but that late summer night in 1999 it bewildered me.
+I was a university freshman and had just watched The Matrix, and it did, in a way, change my life.

 The momentous scene in The Matrix is when Neo, the computer hacker protagonist, first meets Trinity, at an underground nightclub.
 As the music turns edgy, the already alluring storyline becomes irresistible when Trinity whispers to Neo: